-Face it: we live in a society where an “entitlement mentality” is growing all the time.
-More and more, money seems to be falling from the sky to a generation who really doesn’t know there is no such thing as “free”.
-Someone I know recently made this comment: “I love free insurance…no medical bills, yay!”.
+Face it: we live in a society where an entitlement mentality is growing all the time.
+More and more, money seems to be falling from the sky to a generation who really doesn’t know there is no such thing as free.
+Someone I know recently made this comment: “I love free insurance…no medical bills, yay!”
 She really does think it’s free.
-Obama’s health plan feeds the notion that “we all deserve health care”.
-It would be nice, certainly.
-But it’s not an inalienable right.

 I’ll never forget hearing one of the young men (single, strong, able, employed) who once lived with my parents in an assisted living-type ministry upon a return visit: “Man, Obama has to do something…I’ve got bills to pay.”
 Yes, this is the generation we have raised.

 “We desperately need to teach our children, by real life experiences, the basic connections between earning and spending money, and trading effort for income or benefits.”